LuiseFreese/PowerApps-Masterclass/practical exercises/task2 - build a swipe right component.md

 Now let's add the component to our app and play around with the appearance - as we set a ton of custom properties for colors, sizes, and icon, we can easily adjust the look of this component.
 You can try out for example to change the colors of the chevrons depending on the Fill color of  your swipe button or different icons  to determine success and of course different texts.

 Still one thing is missing - we need to know when our user swiped, right?
-To do so, set the (custom) **Onchange** property of the component to `UpdateContext({loc_isSuccessValue: valueslider})` - This way we set a local variable that returns a `100` if the slider was swiped completely.
+To do so, set the (custom) **onSlide** property of the component to `Set(isCompleted, slidervalue)` - This way we set a local variable that returns a `100` if the slider was swiped completely.